mfbenitezp/fernandobenitez.co/content/about/header/index.md

 ## Configure header of page
 text_align_right: false
 show_title_as_headline: false
-headline: Hi, nice to meet you.
+headline: Hola!, nice to meet you.
 ---

 <!-- this is a subheadline -->

-I'm Fernando Benítez, thank you for taking the time to visit my website.
+I'm Fernando Benítez-Paez, thank you for taking the time to visit my website.
 I am Colombian-Spanish GIScience researcher.
 Currently working as Research Associate at [The Alan Turing Institute](https://www.turing.ac.uk/) as part of the [AI for science and government (ASG)](https://www.turing.ac.uk/research/asg) iniciative, particularly working in the [Shocks and Resilience](https://www.turing.ac.uk/research/research-projects/shocks-and-resilience) to develop spatial modelling methods that can be integrated within the epidemiologic-socio-economic models in order to tackle policy questions that are relevant at the sub-national level.

 In 2020 I hold a research fellowship at the [University of Jaume I](https://www.uji.es/), supported by the Government of Spain and the European Social Fund (ESF) to use machine learning tecniques to characterize the urban mobility patterns in medium-size cities using remote sensing data sources.
 Previously I worked as a postdoctoral researcher at the [University of St Andrews](https://www.st-andrews.ac.uk/) in Scotland, developing a data fusion method to annotate Earth’s magnetic field data from satellite and terrestrial sources to GPS trajectories - [MagGeo](https://github.com/MagGeo/MagGeo-Annotation-Program).